-Many web sites feature the facility for the user to create a user account.
-They can then log into the web site and enjoy a personalized experience.
+Many websites feature the facility for the user to create a user account.
+They can then log into the website and enjoy a personalized experience.
 This requires that the developer creates database tables to store user information, along with code to gather and process this data.
 This represents a burden on the developer, and there is the possibility for security issues to creep into the developed code.
-However, ASP.NET 2.0 introduced the Membership system.
-This system is designed around the concept of Membership, Profile and Role Providers, which together provide all of the functionality to implement a user system, that previously would have to have been created by the developer from scratch.
+However, ASP.NET introduced the membership system.
+This system is designed around the concept of membership, profile, and role providers, which together provide all of the functionality to implement a user system, that previously would have to have been created by the developer from scratch.

-This tutorial shows you how to set up your ASP.NET web application to use the MySQL Connector/Net Membership and Role Providers.
-It assumes that you have MySQL Server installed, along with MySQL Connector/Net and Microsoft Visual Studio.
-This tutorial was tested with MySQL Connector/Net 6.0.4 and Microsoft Visual Studio 2008 Professional Edition.
+This tutorial shows you how to set up your ASP.NET web application to use the Connector/NET membership and role providers.
+It assumes that you have MySQL Server installed, along with Connector/NET and Microsoft Visual Studio.
+This tutorial was tested with Connector/NET 6.0.4 and Microsoft Visual Studio 2008 Professional Edition.
 It is recommended you use 6.0.4 or above for this tutorial.

 Add References to

-system, which is the configuration file for the .NET
+machine.configfile on your system, which is the configuration file for the .NET Framework.

 Add the attribute

-section should now resemble the following (note: for the sake
+autogenerateschema="true".
+The appropriate section should now resemble the following example.Note

-connect to the server that contains the membership database is
+LocalMySqlServer, connects to the MySQL server that contains the membership database.

 Locate the section marked